Diwan Dina Nath: Career

 In 1815, at the instance of Diwan Ganga Ram, Maharaja Ranjit Singh invited Dina Nath to Lahore and offered him the post of mutsaddi, or writer, in the department of military accounts.

-In 1826, when Diwan Ganga Ram died, Dina Nath succeeded him as the head of military finance, accounts, estates and commander of GhorCharas (Lancers cavalary).

-He headed the Military department (Asla baarood-Ordinance) and keeper of the privy seal (Orders for military action).
+In 1826, when Diwan Ganga Ram died, Dina Nath succeeded him as the head of military finance, accounts, estates and commander of GhorCharas (lancer's cavalry).
+He headed the Military department (Asla baarood-Ordinance) and was keeper of the privy seal (Orders for military action).
 In 1834, when Diwan Bhawani Das died, the Maharaja made him the head of the civil and military finance office and conferred upon him, in 1838, the title of Raja Diwan.

 Influence

 By his ability and political and military acumen, Dina Nath rose to the highest position of power and influence in the affairs of the state.
-Lepel Griffin styles him the Talleyrand of the Punjab.
-After the maharaja's death, Raja Dina Nath's influence increased.
-But Dina Nath knew how to keep his ambition in check and was one man in Lahore who made no enemies at the court.
-In the turbulent days following Ranjit Singh`s death, he refused to take sides with Rani Chand Kaur or Karivar Sher Singh.
+Lepel Griffin styled him the Talleyrand of the Punjab.
+After the maharaja's death, Raja Dina Nath's influence increased, but he is said to have made no enemies at the court.
+In the turbulent days following Ranjit Singh's death, he refused to take sides with Rani Chand Kaur or Karivar Sher Singh.
 Sher Singh, upon his succession to the throne, reposed his full trust in him.
-Dina Nath retained his position at the court and all his estates and military troops during the tumultuous days after demise of Ranjit Singh.
+Dina Nath retained his position at the court and all his estates and military troops after the demise of Ranjit Singh.

-He was one of the signatories to the treaty which was concluded between the Sikhs and the British after the First Anglo-Sikh War.
+Dina Nath was one of the signatories to the treaty which was concluded between the Sikhs and the British after the First Anglo-Sikh War.
 Later, when a council was constituted in December 1846 for the governance of the Punjab, Raja Dina Nath was made its president, with the active support of the British.
-He was most faithful to Maharaja Ranjit Singh.

-Yet under British rule, he actively financed the independence efforts in secrecy.
-The family of Raja Dina Nath came originally from Kashmir aristocrats, where in the reign of the Mughal King Shah Jahan, some members of it held offices relating to military positions and 2500 mansabdari.
+While under British rule, he actively financed independence efforts in secrecy.

-Dina Nath, whose father had a civil and military appointment at Delhi, came to the Punjab in 1815 and obtained a vassal estate at Lahore as a military officer.
-He first attracted Ranjit Singh's notice in 1818 by the great rapidity and clearness with which he did some important missions entrusted to him.